Connect to the index

 # }

-There are two methods for updating vectors and metadata, using full or partial updates.
+There are two methods for updating records and metadata, using full or partial updates.

 Full update

-Full updates modify the entire item, that is vectors and metadata.
-Updating an item by id is done the same way as inserting items.
+Full updates modify the entire record, including vector values and metadata.
+Updating a record by id is done the same way as inserting records.
 (Write operations in Pinecone are idempotent.)

 The Upsert